Entry formalities in Colombia

 When preparing your trip to Colombia, it is important to understand the Check-Mig (migration control) process in order to facilitate your arrival and start your stay with peace of mind.
 It is a mandatory procedure.

 - What is Check-Mig?
-Check-Mig is the migration control process implemented by the Colombian authorities on the arrival of international travelers in the country.
-It is an essential step to verify travel documents, visas, passports, and to ensure that you are authorized to enter Colombia in accordance with the rules and regulations in force.
+Check-Mig is the migration control process set up by the Colombian authorities when international travellers arrive in the country.
+This is an essential step to check travel documents, visas and passports, and to ensure that you are authorized to enter Colombia in accordance with current rules and regulations.

 - Is the Check-Mig compulsory?
-Yes, Migration Colombia requires this document to enter or leave the country by air.
-However, since January 2023, the migration authority has waived this requirement at land checkpoints, which will therefore not ask to have the registration made.
+Yes, to enter or leave the country by air, Migration Colombia requires this document.
+However, since January 2023, the migration authority has lifted this requirement at land checkpoints, which will therefore not ask for registration to have been carried out.

-- How do I do the Check-Mig?
-The Check-Mig is done free of charge online from the official website of the Colombian government.
-Be careful, some unofficial sites offer the same service, but for a fee.
-Be sure to use the official site.
-All you have to do is fill out the form, which takes about 5 minutes.
+- How do I complete the Check-Mig?
+The Check-Mig can be completed free of charge online via the Colombian government's official website.
+Please note that some unofficial websites offer the same service, but for a fee.
+Be sure to use the official website.
+All you have to do is fill in the form, a task that takes about 5 minutes.

-- When should I fill in the Check-Mig? the form must be completed between 72 hours and 1 hour before the scheduled time of the flight.
-Please note that it must be completed the Check-Mig to enter Colombia, but also when leaving the country.
+- When should I fill in the Check-Mig? the form must be completed between 72 hours and 1 hour before the scheduled flight time.
+Please note that the Check-Mig must be completed both when entering Colombia and when leaving the country.

 Driver’s license in Colombia